telerik/ajax-docs/api/server/Telerik.Web.UI/RadDataPagerButtonFieldBase.md

 `System.Web.UI.WebControls.WebControl` Returns same button with Enabled property set.

+###  GetResolvedImageUrl

+Get reference to image from embeded resources.
+Internally used by PrepareSEOButtonContent method.

+#### Returns

+`System.String`

 ###  InitializeFieldControls

 After calling this method DataPagerField controls will be created and added to Controls colleciton